 The Stowe Prize recognizes a distinguished book of general adult fiction or non-fiction that illuminates a critical social justice issue in contemporary society in the United States.
 The book must be written by a U.S. author and have been published in the United States during the previous three calendar years.
-The book should apply informed inquiry, be accessible and engaging to a general audience, and promote empathy and understanding.
-Because Stowe’s writings challenged slavery and promoted women’s education, social issues impacted by racism and gender discrimination will be prioritized.
-In making this award, the Stowe Center recognizes the value of diversity to strengthen our communities and encourages submissions by authors from populations that have historically faced discrimination or marginalization.
-An award of $10,000 will be conferred on the author of the winning book.
-For nomination information, click here.
+The book applies informed inquiry, is accessible and engaging to a general audience, and promotes empathy and understanding.
+Because Stowe’s writings challenged slavery and promoted women’s education, social issues impacted by racism and gender discrimination are prioritized.
+In making this award, the Stowe Center recognizes the value of diversity to strengthen our communities.